+8. To install the Agile features of Serena Development Control, select Development Control.

+The shell and database schema for the Agile features of Development Manager are installed.

+NOTES

-- 7. If you want to install the Agile features of Serena Development Control, select Development Control.
-Selecting this option means that the shell and database schema for the Agile features of Development Manager will be installed.
-(Note that you cannot deselect Release Control.
-Whether or not you have access to Release Control will be determined by which process apps you select, as described in Which Process Apps Should I Promote and Deploy [page 29].) - 8.
-Click Next.
+- Selecting the Development Manager option does not require you to use the Agile option with Development Manager, but if you do not select it, the components required for Agile are not installed.
+If you are undecided, select it. - You cannot deselect Release Control.
+Whether or not you have access to Release Control will be determined by which solutions you import and which snapshots you promote.